AleEsp76/Test_developer/READ_ME.txt

 ## Program Requirements:

--Python 3.7: For the installation of python we will enter the official python download page https://www.python.org/downloads/windows//
+-Python 3.7: For the installation of python we will enter the official python download pcdage https://www.python.org/downloads/windows//

 -Have pip installed.

--Run the commmand "make install_requirements" in the terminal, this is to install all the necessary dependencies.
+-Run the commmand "make install_requirements" in the terminal, this is to install all cdthe necessary dependencies.

 ## Manual de Uso